smurfix/buildscad/README.md

 Corollary: Don't even think of creating a six-sided polygon by using ``circle(r=2, $fn=6``) with this code.

-Speed could probably be improved.
+Speed could probably be improved; on the other hand, let's face it, OpenSCAD's mesh rendering can be slow as molasses.

 There is no (general) ``minkowski`` operator.